matthew-c-austin/reading-notes/201/class-01.md

 **Q:** What is a `Variable` and why are they important in JavaScript?

 **A:** Variables are containers that store values.
-You can declare, assign initial values, change their values, their data types, and more.They are necessary to do anything interesting in programming.
+You can declare, assign initial values, change their values, their data types, and more.
+They are necessary to do anything interesting in programming.
 They allow dynamic actions within your code.

 ## [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML)